The top 10 Google Drive alternative options for 2025

 Ditch your meeting folder in Google Drive for Fellow App.
 It's a meeting management software tool where you can create collaborative agendas, take minutes automatically, and send AI-generated meeting summaries and recordings.

 Fellow integrates with over 50 business productivity tools, including Asana, Slack, and Zoom.
-For example, you can convert meeting resolutions into action items and export them into Asana projects for tracking.
+As a secure cloud storage solution, it allows you to convert meeting resolutions into action items and export them into Asana projects for tracking.
 That way, you won’t forget important next steps after your meeting — which will likely happen if you have them in a document buried in a Google Drive folder.

 Its powerful search feature is handy, too.
 You can search for information saved in a meeting transcript, file attachments and your private notes.